zth/rescript-relay/reason-relay-documentation/docs/mutations.md

 3. We get back a `Js.Promise.t(response)` - a promise carrying the mutation result.
 4. We end with an `ignore`, because we don't care about the return value right now, and `onClick` expects `unit` to be returned.

-So, that's a very basic mutation.
-And, since we ask for the updated todo item's `text` in the mutation result, Relay will automatically update any component that uses that particular todo item's `text`.
+Since we ask for the updated todo item's `text` in the mutation result, Relay will automatically update any component using that.
 Neat!

 But, there's plenty more to mutations than this.
 Let's move along and look at some more advanced uses of mutations.